Qualitative Methods: Interviews and Surveys

 A researcher surveyed developers by posting a link in a popular programming subreddit and got 800 responses.
 They concluded that "the majority of developers are satisfied with AI coding tools."
 Identify two specific problems with this conclusion.

-First, the sample is a convenience sample skewed toward developers who actively participate in that community, who are likely more technically engaged and more likely to already use AI tools than average.
-Second, the phrasing "majority of developers" implies generalizability to a population (all developers) that the sample does not represent.
-The conclusion should be "the majority of respondents to this survey were satisfied"—a much weaker claim.
-A third problem: people who are satisfied are more likely to respond to a survey about satisfaction (self-selection bias).
+2. The phrasing "majority of developers" implies generalizability to a population (all developers) that the sample does not represent.
+The conclusion should be "the majority of respondents to this survey were satisfied", which is a much weaker but more accurate claim.

 Why is "Would you use an AI coding assistant if it were integrated into your IDE?" a poor interview question?